SystemsApproach/tcpcc/design.rst

 is because, given the decentralized nature of the Internet, there is no way to ensure uniform adoption of just one mechanism.
 Comparing quantitative metrics like throughput is easy.
-The problem is how to evaluate multiple mechanism that might coexist, competing with each other for network resources.
+The problem is how to evaluate multiple mechanisms that might coexist, competing with each other for network resources.

-The question not whether a given mechanism treats all of its flows fairly, but whether mechanism A is fair to flows managed by mechanism B. If mechanism A is able to measure improved throughput over B, but it does so by being more aggressive, and hence, stealing
+The question is not whether a given mechanism treats all of its flows fairly, but whether mechanism A is fair to flows managed by mechanism B. If mechanism A is able to measure improved throughput over B, but it does so by being more aggressive, and hence, stealing